SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 These are the top tours that focus most of their time in the district.

-San Francisco Ghosts: Gold and Ghouls Tour
+San Francisco Ghosts, Gold, and Ghouls Tour

 If you prefer to learn about SF's dark history, then you are in for a treat.
-This one-hour walking tour features little-known ghost stories some of the most well-known landmarks in the Union Square district as well as neighboring Nob Hill.
+This 1.5-hour walking tour features little-known ghost stories some of the most well-known landmarks in the Union Square district as well as neighboring Nob Hill.

-It's called the "Gold and Ghouls" Tour because the Gold Rush did not lead to prosperity for everyone; instead, many folks' search for fame and fortune ended in horrific tragedy.
+It's called the "Ghost, Gold, and Ghouls" Tour because the Gold Rush did not lead to prosperity for everyone; instead, many folks' search for fame and fortune ended in horrific tragedy.

 With a guide, you'll learn about the souls that today still haunt the Westin St. Francis and Fairmont Hotels.
 You'll also hear about those who endured the 1906 earthquake and fire that destroyed the city.